Project progress is available on Business accounts and up. All users, including collaborators, can see project progress.

 - Open the Progress panel.

-- In the Wrike workspace: Check (uncheck) the box to the left of the metric you want to enable (disable).
+- Check (uncheck) the box to the left of the metric you want to enable (disable).

 Enable color-coding to make the progress bar and Progress panel header appear in the color that matches current progress.
 If a project’s progress color and status don’t match, Wrike suggests you change the status.